immich-app/immich/docs/docs/features/automatic-backup.md

 ## Background backup

-Background backup is available thanks to the contribution effort of [@fyfrey](https://github.com/fyfrey) and [@martyfuhry](https://github.com/martyfuhry).
+This feature is intended for everyday usage, for initial bulk uploading, please use the foreground upload feature.
+For more FAQ on why background upload is not working, please refer to the [FAQ](/docs/FAQ#why-does-foreground-backup-stop-when-i-navigate-away-from-the-app-shouldnt-it-transfer-the-job-to-background-backup).

 If background backup is enabled.
-The app will periodically check if there are any new photos or videos in the selected album(s) to be uploaded to the cloud.
+The app will periodically check if there are any new photos or videos in the selected album(s) to be uploaded to the server.
 If there are, it will upload them to the cloud in the background.

 :::info Note